ritza-co/abbey/article.md

     - (Can either also set up a resource like an S3 bucket via Terraform or manually via the UI to use as an example of what the role allows the user to do)
   - Make changes to the existing user (e.g. revoke access to the S3 bucket again)

+### Delete your temporary administrator

+If you've been following along with this tutorial, delete user Bob, so that his administrator permissions cannot be exploited.

 ## What is Abbey, and how does it make this easier?